Skip to content ↓

 Trinity Governing Body Members

-Iliffe Kenyon, Vice Chair
+Iliffe Kenyon, Co-Chair

 I first became a Governor in 1992 shortly after my son joined Trinity Primary School.
 All three of my children attended Trinity and thoroughly enjoyed every minute of their time there.